 - 1. Families without a minor child. - 2.
-A single individual, unless that individual is at least six months pregnant. - 3.
+A single individual, unless that individual is pregnant, which is verified. - 3.
 Households that do not contain a citizen of the United States or eligible alien. - 4.
 Families that have been court convicted or signed an IPV for fraudulently receiving assistance under TANF/ PRC are ineligible until assistance received fraudulently is repaid in full. - 5.
 Fugitive felons.